pheeeeee/pheeeeee.github.io/index.md

 Beyond Academics, I love sports and traveling.
 <br><br><br>

+#### Questions I have recently been asking
+- Is Statistics still important in chaotic setting?
+Can we distinguish patternless, chaotic structure from noisy data?
+- What is the limits of current AIs?
+What can machines do and what can they not do?
+- How does our brain encode spatial temporal information using physics and chemicals only?
+How do we unlearn what have been learnt?
+Can machines also do it?
+How do information flow in brain?

+#### Fields of interest
+Geometric, probablistic inequaity and concentration of mass.
+Mathematical theories of Machine Learning, Graph, Applications in Neuroscience, Finance and Business.

 #### Education
 - M.S.
 [Statistics and Data Science](https://stat.yonsei.ac.kr/stat/index.do), Yonsei University, 2022 - Now
 - B.S.
 [Mathematics](https://math.yonsei.ac.kr/math/index.do), Yonsei University, 2016 - 2022